GabrielDWu/GabrielDWu.github.io/_posts/2022-01-10-bounded-random-walk.markdown

 date:   2022-01-10
 author: Gabriel Wu
 permalink: bounded-random-walk
 desc: What is the probability that a random walk starting at 3 reaches 10 before 0?
-There are many ways to reach the same answer.
 tags: [math]
 words: 1600
 suggested: true
+image: "bounded_random_walk/wolf_circle_2.png"
+preview: Expected value (together with probability) is my favorite mathematical tool.
+One of the most appealing qualities of an expected value problem is that there are so many different ways of reaching the same answer.
+I want to demonstrate this conceptual fluidity with a standard problem.
+Say you're currently at position 3 on
 ---

 *Recommended prerequisites:*